fourkitchens/sous-drupal-project/README.md

   - Follow URL once environment is booted and proceed with Drupal Install

+- Create config directories and set path in settings.php

+  - Recommendation is to create a config directory at the root level
+  - Edit the `$settings['config_sync_directory']` line that was generated in settings.php

 - Modify .gitignore
   - Remove the commented block at the EOF
   - Review ignored items you may need for your build and remove them